 - Puree the soup using an immersion blender or other blender.

-- Stir in the coconut milk, as desired, along with another ½ teaspoon or so of salt.
+- Stir another 1/2 teaspoon or so of salt.

 Adapted from Emeril